DRIVER-EU/chemical_hazard_tool/README.md

 docker-compose up -d
 ```

+The GUI will then be available at [localhost:3333](http://localhost:3333/).
 Refer to the [README](./docker/README.md) file in the `docker` folder for more information on what all the different services do.

 Currently, after all docker services have started, you need to register the Meteo web service with the dispersion service.